Jwboucher94/Echo-345/README.md

 - Sabrina Quadir
 - Lucas Kay

+### Getting started

+Test data is provided for the system.
+The intended final system would contain a different database system.
+However, for now it is a plaintext CSV file. passwords are also currently plaintext, which would need to be modified, of course.
+A few menus aren't implemented yet, as well as many features.
+However, the provided features are sufficient for the assignments given.
+This is, by no means, a final product.
+Additionally, the test data provided is not purposefully valid for any real world use, for obvious reasons.

+## Accounts
+Currently, there is a working admin account in MOCK_DATA.csv, the following are useable accounts to access the system.
+In order to access testing, you will need to login to the admin menu.

+Administrator account:
+username: admin
+password: password

+Student Account
+username: student
+password: test

+Advisor account:
+username: advisor
+password: test

 ### Event Log
 20 JAN - JB -   INITIAL COMMIT\
 22 JAN - SQ -   INITIAL COMMIT\